gasymovrv/money-manager/readme.md

 ### Instructions
 #### Build and run
 + Change GOOGLE_CLIENT_ID and GOOGLE_CLIENT_SECRET in .env (or as environment variables) to actual
-+ Call `mvn clean install` at root of the project to build the application
++ Call `mvn clean install` at root of the project to build the application. `-Drevision=1.0.0` can be added to change the version of the project
 + Built result (jar file) will be in 'target' directory at root of the project
 + Call `java -Duser.timezone=UTC -jar money-manager-<version>.jar` to start the application
 + Optionally.
-It is possibly to build exe installer for Windows, just run pack_exe_installer.bat after build
+It is possibly to build exe installer for Windows, just run pack_exe_installer.bat after build.
+Before generating the jar file, all required environment variables must be in the .env file.
 + Optionally.
 Call `npm start` at frontend directory to start frontend dev server